St. Paul Shoplifting Lawyer

 Shoplifting is defined as the unlawful removal of goods from a retail establishment such as a grocery store, clothing store, equipment store and others.
-Whether this criminal act was intentional is the question posed to the court in the event of a shoplifting charge, and it can sometimes be quite challenging for a prosecutor to sufficiently prove that the defendant knowingly committed the act.
-An adept St. Paul criminal defense lawyer can provide the high-level defense counsel necessary if you hope to beat shoplifting charges in St. Paul, Minnesota.
+Whether this theft crime was intentional is the question posed to the court in the event of a shoplifting charge, and it can sometimes be quite challenging for a prosecutor to sufficiently prove that the defendant knowingly committed the act.

 The penalties for shoplifting may vary greatly depending on the amount of goods stolen.

 - Shoplifting of less than $500 in goods is a misdemeanor and can result in up to 90 days in jail, and fines of up to $1,000.